SamZorSec/Itead_Sonoff/README.md

 - Connect to the new Wi-Fi AP and memorize its name (1)
 - Select `Configure WiFi`(2)
 - Choose your network (3) and enter your MQTT username, password, broker IP address and broker port (4)
-- Update your configuration in Home Assistant
+- Update your configuration in your home automation system.
+An example for `Home Assistant`is available below

 ### Settings for the Arduino IDE